TuyulMohak/MuaraCoder-Website/content/front-end/vue-installation-&-project-configuration.md

 npm run dev
 ```

 After you run the local server, it will show the URL where the app runs.
-Now go to the URL using your browser. in this case is `http://127.0.0.1:5175/`.
+Now go to the URL using your browser. in this case our URL is `http://127.0.0.1:5175/`.

 ```bash